a-pa99/Course-Recommender-System-Capstone/README.md

 ### Install

-This project requires Python 2.7 and the following Python libraries installed:
+This project requires Python XXX and the following Python libraries installed:

 ### Technology Stack